spraphul/Unsupervised-Image-Segmentation/README.md

 # Unsupervised-Image-Segmentation

 #  Introduction
-In the given assignment, we have been given a vehicle dataset.
+We have been given a vehicle dataset.
 The dataset has been retrieved from the IIT Kanpur surveillance cameras and consists of a variety of vehicle classes like, cars, buses, bicycles, motorbikes and pedestrians.
 This data can be used to implement various computer vision tasks and we have